The-Geek-Monk/The-Geek-Monk/README.md

 **All about I, Me and MYSELF !:**

-- 👨🏽‍💻 I’m currently working with Node.js, React, Php, Javascript, etc 🛠;
+- 👨🏽‍💻 I’m currently working with Node.js, React, Php, Javascript 🛠;
 - 🌱 I’m currently learning Front-End Web Development and Designing 🚀;
 - 👯 I’m looking to collaborate on Web-Development Projects (https://github.com/The-Geek-Monk) 🤝;
-- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help 😎;
 - ⚡️ Fun-Fact: I am an Actor 🎭 and a Dancer 💃 who can Code 💻.
-- 📫 How to reach me: vasusehgal.mca19.du@gmail.com;
+- 📫 How to reach me: vasusehgal.mca19.du@gmail.com 📧;

 **Languages and Tools:**